Tag: AI

 Workflow Orchestration 1 - What is a workflow?

-Introduction It is hard to describe what a Workflow Platform is.
+It is hard to describe what a Workflow Platform is.
 It is both familiar and exotic.
 There are aspects of the problem space we all know well: Retries, eventual consistency, message processing semantics, visibility, heartbeating, and distributed processing to name a few.
 Yet, when they’re all put together in a pretty package with a bow tied on top, it becomes something almost magical.
 It feels like seeing the iPhone for the first time: Of course you want a touch screen on a cellphone and mobile internet access.
+Similarly, a workflow platform feels like the only natural way to solve problems.
+Once you learn it, anything else feels as clunky as using a feature phone.

 Posts of the Week 11/06/20